These chapter summaries of Lord of the Flies are intended as a review or preview of the novel. They are not intended as a substitute for reading.

 Chapter 6: Beast from Air and Chapter 7: Shadow and Tall Trees

 Chapter 6: A plane is shot down high above as the children sleep.
-A dead parachutist lands on the island, stuck in the rocks and trees.
-Samneric see the dead parachutist and mistake it for the beast.
+A dead parachutist lands on the island stuck in the rocks and trees.
+Samneric sees the dead parachutist and mistakes it for the beast.
 The boys hunt for the beast.
 They can’t find it.
 Jack thinks he’s found a good fort from which to throw rocks at people.
 After not finding the beast, Ralph notices the fire has gone out.
 None of the others, especially Jack, seem to care.

 Chapter 7: The hunt for the beast continues.
 The boys come across a pig run and Ralph sticks a boar in the nose with a spear.
 The boar escapes.
 The boys act out a pig hunt with Robert playing the part of the pig.
 Even Ralph enjoys the spectacle.
 The quest for the beast continues until evening.
 Jack, Ralph, and Roger agree to scale the mountain.
 The three boys see the dead parachutist who they mistake for the beast and run away as fast as they can.

 Jack calls a meeting, insults Ralph, and asks for Ralph to no longer be chief.
 Nobody else agrees.
 Jack, embarrassed, leaves the tribe and goes into the forest.
 The assembly continues.
 Simon suggests they go up the mountain.
 Piggy suggests they build the fire on the beach since the beast is on the mountain.
 The boys gather wood.
 The littluns sing and dance.
 Roger, Bill, Maurice, and other biguns escape into the woods, following Jack.
 Simon has also disappeared into his secret spot.